wasawatpeng/swingmokey/README.md

 # swingmokey
-to solve the swinging mokey problem with stack
+to solve the swinging mokey problem using stack in Java language